 Layman knowhow – good for diabetic people

 Fenugreek is a leguminous herb belonging to the Fabaceae family.
 This plant has been used in both Ayurveda and Chinese traditional medicine coz of its wonderful medicinal properties.
-The seeds have been used as a spice while the leaves have been used as greens from ancient times.
+The seeds have been used as a spice while the leaves have been used as greens since ancient times.

 In fact, the leaves of the fenugreek plant are dried and used as a flavoring agent in North India.
 These go by the name of Kasuri methi and are an integral part of a number of traditional dishes.